• Call Now: 1 888-240-2663

 1. Who Can Pay the Bond?
 Any U.S. citizen or lawful permanent resident can pay the bond on behalf of the detainee.
 The person paying is known as the “obligor.”

-2. Where to Pay: Bond payments can be made at any ICE Enforcement and Removal Operations (ERO) office that accepts them.
+2. How to Secure a Relative’s Release from Immigration Detention with a Bond.
 However, it’s recommended that you call ahead to confirm that the office accepts bond payments, as not all do.

 3. Method of Payment: Payments are typically made via cashier’s check or money order to the “U.S. Department of Homeland Security.”
 Some bond companies, such as Speedy Immigration Bail Bonds, may accept other forms of payment, including credit and debit.